 With so many options available, hiring a graphic designer can be daunting.
 Here are eight questions you should ask a potential design partner.
 If you would like to know the ZP Creative answers to these questions, see our contact us for your free 30-minute consultation.
-You can also download a printable version of this list here.
+You can also download a printable reminder of these 8 questions by clicking here.

 A designer’s portfolio will give you a feel their style and the type of work they have the most experience in.

 2. Can the designer walk you through a chosen piece in their portfolio?

 Listen for how the designer addressed a previous client brief in their design solution.
 Some designers get caught up in how attractive the work is and forget that it needs to achieve specific goals for your business.

 3. What do you need to provide?